Zmiyov/EventNote-legal/PRIVACY_POLICY.md

 ## 1. Who We Are

 EventNote is a photography and event management application designed for photographers, videographers, and production professionals.
-The App helps you manage bookings, clients, schedules, tasks, and team collaboration.
+The App helps you manage bookings, clients, schedules, and tasks.

 ---